smyrman/goenv/README.md

 Usage
 -----

-Create or update an environemnt:
+Create or update an environment:

 	$ goenv <path to environment>

-Avctivate an environment:
+Activate an environment:

 	$ . <path to environment>/sourceme.bash

 The shell prompt will now be prefixed with the environment's folder name to indicate that the environment is active.
 You may have noted that the prefix has a certain color.
-This color was chosen randomly when you ran the goenv command.
+This color was chosen randomly when you ran the *goenv* command.
 To set a new random color, run the goenv command again.

 Deactivate an active environment: